Wondering where to find head-turning statement earrings in Singapore? Here’s a list of local brands that stock some amazing ear candy.

 With a dedicated team of makers, this Singapore jewellery brand stands out for its handmade creations.
 Each stunning piece is uniquely created through centuries-old techniques like weaving Japanese beads with a needle or on a loom and embellishing them on quality, lead-free metal sourced and plated in the USA.
 Fall in love with the label’s beautifully vibrant tassels and statement drop earrings.

-EDEN + ELLIE, available online and at stockists including Trixilini and Keepers.
+Eden + Elie, available online and at stockists including Zerrin, Trixilini and Design Orchard

 Modelle, available online.